The Author's Note at the other end of this document may serve as a more proper introduction, if you like.

 tandra, I returned to tandra.
 Remembering it, my normal

 consciousness became suffused with something different.
-This desire
+The key,

-is the pole star, providing an orientation for consciousness,
+this desire, is the pole star, providing an orientation for

-intention, and re-focussing, after tandra erases all thought and
+consciousness, intention, and re-focussing, after tandra erases all

-emotional echoes of past actions.
-Since confusion arises in the
+thought and emotional echoes of past actions.
+Since confusion

-only until interest arises and then I return to wander aimlessly
+arises and then I return to wander aimlessly through normal worldly

 desire for liberation, the direction is clear, and the return to